Frequently Asked Questions

 You can reserve your spot online.
 First timers should arrive 15 minutes before class begins to meet your yoga instructor and ask any questions.
 If you want to practice during our most popular times (morning and evening classes), arrive at the studio 10-15 minutes early to save a spot.

-The special is 14 days of unlimited yoga for anyone new to our studio.
-If you buy a membership before the end of your 14 days, you will get 30% off any membership services.
+The special is either 1 week of unlimited class for $29 or 4 classes in 2 weeks for $29 for anyone new to our studio.
+If you buy a membership before the end of your offer, you will get 30% off any membership services.
 You can select your class from our online schedule here.
 (We recommend the level 1 class) Show up 15 minutes early to meet your instructor and get signed up.
-After your 14 days, you choose a membership option that works best for you.
+After your intro offer, you choose a membership option that works best for you.
 You can buy a class card, or sign up for one of our autopay memberships and for unlimited yoga and special perks!

 Can I attend Pure Hot Yoga classes if I have never done yoga before?